A Step By Step Guide for Foreigners to Start a Business in Singapore

 2. Are you age 18 years and above?

-In Singapore, any person age 18 years or above is eligible to register a company.
-Apart from the age limit, he or she cannot be a criminal (convicted any legal offense).
+In Singapore, any person aged 18 years or above is eligible to register a company.
+Apart from the age limit, he or she cannot be a criminal (convicted of any legal offence).
 Also, the person can’t be bankrupt.

 3. Do you need/have professional assistance and help?